hipe/tmx/lib/skylab/face/doc/issues/007-the-api-library/022-the-api-api/025-facets-introduced.md

     action into a `wired` state.

   `service` corresponds to the `services` DSL method that defines the services
-    the API Action (conceptualized as a plugin) declares asi needing from its host, which when satisfied bring the action into a `plugged_in` state.
+    the API Action (conceptualized as a plugin) declares as needing from its host, which when satisfied bring the action into a `plugged_in` state.

   `param` corresonds to the `params` DSL method that defines the parameters